-Shop around and take advantage of any discounts or offers that can help reduce the cost of your walk-in tub.
+Shop around and take advantage of any discounts or offers that can help reduce your walk-in tub cost.
 Look out for warehouse clearances on brand websites.
 Ella’s Bubbles has a warehouse clearance page full of walk-in tubs that are marked down by at least $1,000.

 Look for financing options

 Many brands like Safe Step, AmeriGlide, and Ella’s Bubbles offer financing options at various rates.
 Some brands offer financing depending on the retailer.
 Financing your walk-in tub can lower the initial cost barrier, but be aware that interest rates will likely make the walk-in tub more expensive in the long run.

 Ask about price-matching

 Companies like Lowe’s or Home Depot will match the price of any competitor selling the same tub.
 If you find a less expensive tub, these companies will lower the price of the same tub in their stock to win your purchase.
 Check out Lowe’s Price Promise to read more about how it works.

 Walk-in tubs can be tax deductible.
 You’ll need to prove it was a medically necessary purchase by keeping your doctor’s prescription for the tub on hand.
 Keep the receipt for tax season and list your expense as an “itemized deduction” for medical purposes.
 You can find more information on the IRS website.

 Where to shop for walk-in tubs

 Walk-in tubs can be found online and from retailers nationwide.
 There’s a large selection of walk-in tub retailers, so finding the right one can be an overwhelming task.